sts10/orchard-street-wordlists/readme.markdown

 afghan commenting nucleus regulate hurricane intimate surgery tributary entering industry sufficient contents
 ```

+## Orchard Street Short Lists

+[Orchard Street Alpha](lists/orchard-street-alpha.txt) and [Orchard Street QWERTY](lists/orchard-street-qwerty.txt) lists both have 1,296 words and are optimized for inputting resulting passphrases into devices like smart TVs.
+Each word gives a passphrase an additional 10.34 bits of entropy.

+Use the Alpha list if your devices keyboard is laid out alphabetically; use the QWERTY list if it is in the QWERTY layout.

 ## Using these word lists with KeePassXC